-- 1) The Embassy of Japan in the Participant's home country, will conduct the first screening and selection of applicants based on written applications.
-The second stage of screening will be conducted in the form of interviews at the same Embassy, or at Consulate of Japan falling under the jurisdiction of the Embassy, in order to determine candidates. - 2) The Joint Conference for International Relations, consisting of the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and CLAIR, will decide successful candidates/Participants, alternates, and unsuccessful candidates out of the recommended candidates selected by the Embassies and Consulates of Japan where the applicants interviewed (hereinafter, Interview Offices). - 3) Applicants will be notified of the results via his/her Interview Office from May 2024.
-At this time successful candidates/Participants will also be notified of the name of their Contracting Organisation. - 4) The Contracting Organisation will then initiate direct contact with the successful candidate/Participants, sending them documents such as the notice of appointment, a letter detailing the workplace and working conditions, and other materials introducing the Contracting Organisation.
-As preparing living condition can be a complicated process, the Participant should respond promptly to all the correspondence from the Contracting Organisation. - 5) Alternates will be upgraded to successful candidate/Participants status accordingly as openings for alternates become available until the second week of December 2024.
+1) The Embassy of Japan in the participant's home country (Embassy of Japan in Belgium), will conduct the first screening and selection of applicants based on written applications.
+The second stage of screening will be conducted in the form of interviews at the same Embassy, or at Consulate of Japan falling under the jurisdiction of the Embassy, in order to determine candidates.

+2) The Joint Conference for International Relations, consisting of the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and CLAIR, will decide shortlist, alternate, and unsuccessful candidates out of the recommended candidates selected by the Embassies and Consulates of Japan where the applicants interviewed (hereinafter, interview offices).

+3) Applicants will be notified of the results via his/her interview office from May 2025.
+At this time, shortlist candidates will also be notified of the name of their contracting organisation.

+4) The contracting organisation will then initiate direct contact with the successful candidate, sending them documents such as the notice of appointment, a letter detailing the workplace and working conditions, and other materials introducing the contracting organisation.
+In order to make preparations for appointment (e.g. living arrangements) go as smoothly as possible, the participant should respond promptly to all correspondence from the contracting organisation.

+5) Alternates will be upgraded to successful candidate status accordingly as openings for alternates become available until the second week of December 2025.